 Nebraska Association of Trial Attorneys/ American Association for Justice (NATA/AAJ)

 NATA/AAJ provides students an opportunity to gain valuable insight into the trial practice work of an attorney and learn about the court system.

 NDCA student chapter has been established to provide University of Nebraska law students with networking opportunities and extra-curricular, litigation-based learning opportunities.

 NESLA has the goal of helping Nebraska students break into the ever-changing worlds of Entertainment and Sports Law.
 NESLA sponsors speakers throughout the year with topics ranging from Intellectual Property to NCAA violations and compliance rules.
 The group offers significant networking opportunities in the local Sports and Entertainment Law communities as well as the chance to attend national conferences that feature prominent guests from the recording industry, sports agencies, and numerous other related fields.

-NFLO is dedicated to the education of students about issues regarding family law in Nebraska and around the country.
-We seek to provide information and networking opportunities for students interested in pursuing careers in the practice area of family law.
+Nebraska Family Law & Alternative Dispute Resolution is dedicated to the education of students about issues regarding family law in Nebraska and around the country.
+We seek to provide information and networking opportunities for students interested in pursuing careers in the practice area of family law and dispute resolution.
 Such careers include divorce, adoption, mediation and many more.
+Interested students at the College of Law to explore the field of alternative Dispute Resolution, a field whose principal focus is dispute resolution external to the judicial system, such as negotiation, arbitration and mediation.
 We are developing relationships with professionals and alumni in the community in order to give students the most access to potential jobs in the area.
 Family law will likely affect every person at some point in their lives, lawyer or not.
 Even if you are not interested in practicing exclusively in the area of family law, this organization is a great place to learn more about the issues that will certainly affect you, your friends, or your families.